By Duan Biggs

 We arrived at our lovely warm cabins, where we enjoyed great food with some Bhutanese Druk 11000 beer.
 During dinner our Brazilian contingent thought it would be a good idea if automakers started naming their vehicle models after bird families.
 We considered this for a while over dinner: Mercedes Minivet, Toyota Tapaculo, Nissan Niltava, Citroen Coot…

 The Black-necked Cranes that we come to the Phobjika Valley to see on our November tours had not yet arrived.
 They were over two weeks late!
 We hoped that as we slept the first bird would arrive.

 Day 6.
 East to Trongsa

 We started at 5:30 a.m. with a hearty breakfast that included pancakes and honey.
-As the sun rose and we looked over the valley we saw that there still were no cranes yet.
+As the sun rose and we looked over the valley we saw that there were still no cranes yet.
 We did, however, find our other targets that included a flock of Oriental Skylarks, which after some time offered great views.
 While the skylarks fed below, a huge flock of Red-billed Choughs filled the crisp morning air above.
 Next a Hen Harrier swooped low over the valley, offering grand views to all, while a Paddyfield Pipit was also on show.
-A crane arriving would certainly have completed the picture, but it was not be.
+A crane arriving would certainly have completed the picture, but it was not to be.
 Luckily we had a crafty plan to secure

 this species later on our tour.